scratchfoundation/scratch-vm/docs/extensions.md

 **All extensions** may additionally define a `translation_map` object within the `getInfo` function which can provide translations within an extension itself.
-The "Annotated Example" below provides a more complete illustration of how translation within an extension can be managed.
+The "Annotated Example" below provides a more complete illustration of how translation within an extension can be managed. **WARNING:** the `translation_map` feature is currently in the proposal phase and may change before implementation.

 ## Backwards Compatibility